Quick Recap of 2018, Goals for 2019 and How I’ll Accomplish Them

 The more specific you are with your goals, the greater your chances of hitting them.
 However, I also need to take time to periodically reevaluate my goals, re-specify, recalculate, and restructure if necessary.

 So that's exactly what I've done by laying them all out here on this post.
 Sink or swim, I'm going to push for these goals in 2019.
-I also want to take a moment to thank you, my readers, for the encouragement and keeping me accountable and motivated.
+I also want to take a moment to thank you, my readers, for the encouragement and for keeping me accountable and motivated.

 Happy New Year Everyone!
 May you have a fantastic and prosperous 2019!!!